gncll/face_recognition/README.md

 ![hog7](https://user-images.githubusercontent.com/29928837/146932969-d9f36742-7e5d-4344-abd9-059a8b0659dc.png)

-To turn your photo to Hog image
+To turn your photo to Hog image;

 ```python
 from matplotlib import pyplot as plt